Facial Cupping: Benefits, Risks, And How To Do It At Home

 - It leaves behind a trail of marks that are essential for healing.

 - The marks are the waste that is built up in your body.
-They gradually fade away as the lymphatic system processes that waste material.
+They gradually fade away as the lymphatic systemi XA network of vessels, ducts, and tissues responsible for circulating lymph (excess fluid leaked by cells) in the bloodstream. processes that waste material.

 The materials that are generally used to make the cups include: